Looking for a gap year job abroad?

 Even if you feel you’re not qualified to get a gap year job abroad, let me tell you that is possible and quite common.
 You just have to focus your CV on the things you’re good at.
 If you know other languages it’s sometimes a big plus – but don’t worry if you don’t.
 Most of our jobs only require you to speak your native language and basic English for the initial training sessions at your job.

 If you have good communication skills, you’re empathetic or you’re a very analytical person who likes numbers and logic then you’re completely perfect for many types of jobs abroad.
-Here’s a useful guide of how to get a CV perfect for you.
+Here’s a useful guide on how to get a CV perfect for you.
 You can also use our free automatic CV builder where you have to answer some questions, and the CV will be made for you.

 2. Register in platforms for “gap year job abroad”